blinkletter/StealThisCode/start.md

 Most science students have never really commanded a computer.
 Apps command you, not the other way around.
 Learning to **interpret and adapt** a computer program for your own purposes is an essential skill in science.

-The goal of this course is to introduce students to **biochemistry**, not computer science.
+The goal of our program is to explore **chemistry**, not computer science.
 I will not be teaching **programming**.
 We will use programs that have been written and adapt them as needed.
 Along the way the basics of commanding a computer with written instructions will be revealed to you.

 ## Programming as Theft

 We will use *Python* only as a **tool**.
-All code will be written for you in the first set of exercises.
+All code will be written for you in the first sets of exercises.
 You will need only change a few values to adapt the code to your needs.
 Once you have experienced changing and **reusing** code that was written for you you will be asked to **steal** it and **adapt** it to solve the final problems in this course.
 You will never need to change much, but will hopefully gain the ability to find useful code, steal it and **use it**.
 Steal it from me; steal it from the internet; give your code to friends.
 Always **give credit** where credit is due.

 ## Things to Steal

 **All the code** that you will need in the first half of our exercises will be **available** in the information pages for the lab or tutorial in question.
 This book is intended to provide some basic **examples** of *Python* code for performing **calculations and visualizing data**.
-You will see that the programs that you are using during our tutorials we all stolen from this book and changed to suit you.
+You will see that the programs that you are using during our tutorials were all stolen from this book and changed to suit you.
 Examine, play with, and **steal the code** in the interactive notebooks linked below.

 ### Math and Calculations